Shifts in Shopper Behavior Sparks Call for Sustainable Ecommerce

 So what does all this mean for retail logistics leaders working to make a difference?
 And what kind of progress on sustainability is possible in the year ahead?
 Here’s what Sarah had to say:

-How have you seen the conversation around sustainable logistics gain momentum in recent years?
+How have you seen the conversation around sustainable ecommerce and logistics gain momentum in recent years?

 From your vantage point, what are logistics and supply chain leaders most concerned about when it comes to setting/reaching sustainability goals?
 Why?